gbdev/gb-asm-tutorial/src/part3/title-screen.md

 {{#include ../../galactic-armada/src/main/states/title-screen/title-screen-state.asm:title-screen-init}}
 ```

-The "DrawTextTilesLoop" function comes from our "src/main/utils/text-utils.asm" class.
-It draws the text specified in hl, to the background/window address specified in de.
+The "DrawTextTilesLoop" function comes from our "src/main/utils/text-utils.asm" file.
+It draws the text specified in hl, to the background/window address specified in `de`.
 With that function created.
-Drawing the ‘press a to play’ at the background tilemap tile $99C3, is an easy task.
+Drawing the ‘press A to play’ at the background tilemap tile $99C3, is an easy task.
 We just need to call the function.
-Passing the starting address as de, and addresses to the actual text in hl.
+Passing the starting address as `de`, and addresses to the actual text in `hl`.

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/utils/text-utils.asm:draw-text-tiles}}
 {{#include ../../galactic-armada/src/main/utils/text-utils.asm:draw-text-tiles}}